|Position:||Sr. Assoc. Athletics Director for Internal Operations|

 Bonasorte spent seven years working with the Elmont Sports Group - a leader in the building and marketing of professional sports teams.
 He served as the marketing director for two seasons for the Tallahassee Scorpions of indoor professional league.
 He served as the director of marketing for the East Coast Hockey league Tallahassee Tiger Sharks (1997-99) and served as the Vice-present and General Manager for the Tallahassee Thunder of the Arena1 Football league (1999-2003).

-Bonasorte and his wife, Beverly, have two sons, T.J. and Rocky.
+Bonasorte passed away November 20, 2016 following a battle with brain cancer.
+He left behind his wife, Beverly, and two sons, T.J. and Rocky.